Is it possible to learn to trade for free?

 ETF Broker Comparison 2019 – Finding Savings Plans with Potential

-Social Trading Broker Comparison – the most convincing platforms 2019
+Social Trading Broker Comparison – the most convincing platforms of 2019

 The demo account: useful or superfluous?

 This simulates trading without financial risk.
 Beginners can use a demo account to study various commercial products intensively and thus make their first steps without their own capital being t risk.
 Together with the appropriate educational materials and information one can really easily learn trading with a demo account.
 But it should be noted that a profit achieved does not say much about the actual capabilities of a trader.
 All speculative financial products are subject to a certain variance.
 This causes objectively good trading decisions to lead to losses and objectively bad decisions to make profits.
 Ultimately, all trading strategies are designed in the long term to achieve more profits than losses, thus maintaining a positive overall balance.
 Short term fluctuations, on the other hand, are normal and must be accepted even by experienced traders.
 Therefore newcomers should not plunge into trading with their own capital directly after their initial success with a demo account, but should first focus on the chosen investment product instead, and the available trading opportunities and methods of analysis.

 Trading can be a lot of fun when the hoped-for profits come in and the capital increases.
 In phases of unfavorable price courses, on the other hand, frustration arises.
 Anyone who wants to seriously learn trading should not think in a result-oriented way, but keep asking themselves whether a trade decision made was right or wrong based on the available information.
 If prices develop differently but the decision can be reasonably justified, this should not be a reason for self-doubt.

 Conversely, it is also crucial not to be blinded by short-term gains.
 Although these are gratifying they may occur not only on the basis of correct decisions, but also just by chance.
 For a long-term oriented strategy it is important not to give too much importance to individual results.